Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds: Preliminaries

 will cause no ambiguity.
-Observe also that the pointwise norm of \(\nabla f\) de facto coincides with the minimal weak upper gradient \(|\nabla f|\) of \(f\).\\ The above notions are essentially borrowed from \cite{Gigli14,Gigli17}, up to the technical subtleties we are going to discuss.
-In \cite{Gigli14,Gigli17} the attention was focused on the space \(L^2(TX)\) of \(2\)-integrable vector fields, which were defined in a different way (see \cite[Definition 2.3.1]{Gigli14}) that is in fact equivalent to the approach via Sobolev derivations (see \cite[Theorem 2.3.3]{Gigli14}).
-The space \(L^\infty(TX)\) was then introduced at the beginning of \cite[Section 3.2]{Gigli14} by starting from \(L^2(TX)\).
-In this paper it suffices to work with bounded vector fields, thus we directly introduce them via bounded Sobolev derivations, avoiding dealing with \(2\)-integrable vector fields.
-The equivalence of this approach with that of \cite{Gigli14} can be shown by slightly adapting the proof of \cite[Theorem 2.3.3]{Gigli14}. \begin{definition}[Essentially bounded divergence measure vector fields] Let \((X,\dist,\meas)\) be an infinitesimally Hilbertian space.
+Observe also that the pointwise norm of \(\nabla f\) de facto coincides with the minimal weak upper gradient \(|\nabla f|\) of \(f\).
+The above notions are essentially borrowed from \cite{Gigli14,Gigli17}, up to some technical subtleties one can easily figure out and deal with. \begin{definition}[Essentially bounded divergence measure vector fields] Let \((X,\dist,\meas)\) be an infinitesimally Hilbertian space.
 Then we say that an element \(v\in L^\infty(TX)\) is an \emph{essentially bounded divergence measure vector field} if there exists a (uniquely determined) finite Radon measure \({\rm div}(v)\) on \(X\) such that